Explore Possible Futures. Quantify Uncertainty.

 Architecture

-Each simulation pass applies six sequential layers, producing structurally coherent probabilistic futures.
+Each simulation pass applies seven sequential layers, producing internally consistent probabilistic futures.

 LAYER 0